-

 Designs & Layouts

-40x60 Shop Houses (2 & 3 bedroom)
+40x60 Shop with Living Quarters (2 & 3 beds)

 At 2,400 square feet, a 40x60 shop with living quarters can be configured as a single-story, two-bedroom or two-story, three-bedroom shop house.
 Both options offer an expansive 1,200 square feet of clear-span workshop space.
 Explore sample designs and layouts.